fgregg/kubra/README.md

 Options:
-  --cache_dir TEXT  Directory to use to cache responses --help            Show this message and exit.
+  --cache_dir TEXT  Directory to use to cache responses --raw             Return a json array of raw outage data --help            Show this message and exit.
 ```
 ## Credit

 Based on Bret Walker's kubra-scraper: https://github.com/openkentuckiana/kubra-scraper